Baseline Article: Realistic AI Futures 2025–2040

 Efficiency gains now rival raw scale.
 DeepSeek R1 made algorithmic efficiency impossible to ignore.
 Since then, the leading labs have optimized for fewer tokens, better compaction, lower latency, and specialized serving paths.
 Efficiency does not reduce aggregate demand; it expands the set of tasks worth automating (see Jevons Paradox).

 Safety and governance are moving from abstract alignment to deployment controls.
 Anthropic is gating Mythos-class models and testing cyber safeguards on less capable releases.
 OpenAI is using system-card thresholds, trusted access, automated monitoring, and bio/cyber red-team programs.
 CAISI-style pre-deployment evaluation is becoming a practical U.S. governance layer, even as the U.S. policy center of gravity remains competitiveness, deregulation, and national-security deployment.
-Reported U.S. draft policy would extend this toward voluntary 90-day pre-release access for covered frontier models, while the EU AI Act’s transparency obligations take effect August 2, 2026.
+What was a reported draft a few weeks ago is now signed: the June 2, 2026 executive order “Promoting Advanced Artificial Intelligence Innovation and Security” establishes a voluntary framework under which developers give the government access to covered frontier models up to 30 days before release — narrower than the up-to-90-day window the draft floated — while explicitly barring any mandatory licensing or preclearance.
+The EU AI Act’s transparency obligations take effect August 2, 2026, and on June 10 the Commission published the final voluntary Code of Practice on marking and labelling AI-generated content — machine-readable marking, deepfake and chatbot disclosure — to help providers meet those Article 50 obligations before they bind.

 The trajectory is upward, but bounded.
 The central tension to hold in mind for the rest of this article is straightforward: extraordinary capabilities, unreliable deployment, and increasingly concrete misuse risk — all advancing at once.